serverless/examples/aws-ruby-line-bot/README.md

 serverless deploy
 ```

-Now you can test you chatbot, have fun!
+Now you can test your chatbot, have fun!
 ![Echo bot](https://i.imgur.com/ekiLRHS.png)

 # References